The War Room

 You're surrounded by fellow Christian executives, mature in business and faith, who can match you in acumen and conviction.
 For the first time in years, you're in a room of equals.

-• Men who sharpen you in the boardroom and hold you accountable to prayer
+• Leaders who sharpen you in the boardroom and hold you accountable to prayer

 • Acquisitions, succession, the marriage, the drift — all on the table